-Read on for our full list of the best budget waterproof MTB jackets, skip ahead on how to choose the best waterproof MTB jacket for you or check out our guide to the best MTB jackets if you're looking for something a little more premium.
+Read on for our full list of the best budget waterproof MTB jackets, skip ahead to how to choose the best waterproof MTB jacket for you or check out our guide to the best MTB jackets if you're looking for something a little more premium.

-Best budget waterproof MTB jackets
+The best budget waterproof MTB jackets

 A loose-fit and versatile waterproof jacket, the Hummvee from Scottish brand Endura ticks all the value boxes.
-There’s a men’s and women’s version, it offers good waterproofing with sealed seams and a hood, and it’s even available in a good range of colors and sizes.
+There’s a men’s and women’s version, it offers good waterproofing with sealed seams and a hood, and it’s even available in a good range of sizes.

 Designed to be used for MTB, commuting and general all-round riding, it features reflective elements on the back which increase visibility when riding on the road, though may not be to everyone’s stylistic tastes.

-A fit that has room for layers with a dropped tail and velcro tabs on the cuffs, really the only downsides are the fact that the mesh lining can catch and pull on velcro, and that the underarm vents aka pit vents can be a bit fiddly to open on the go while you’re wearing the jacket.
+A fit that has room for layers with a dropped tail and velcro tabs on the cuffs, really the only downsides are the fact that the mesh lining can catch and pull on velcro, and that the underarm vents (aka pit vents) can be a bit fiddly to open on the go while you’re wearing the jacket.

-Both the men’s and the women’s Cave Softshell jackets combine a nice style aesthetic with a some good weather-resistant features that combine to make it the type of jacket you’ll find yourself wearing on and off the bike for most of the winter months.
+Both the men’s and the women’s Altura Cave Softshell jackets combine a nice style aesthetic with a some good weather-resistant features that combine to make it the type of jacket you’ll find yourself wearing on and off the bike for most of the winter months.

 It’s definitely more of a shell than a full waterproof, and the stretch fabric leaves room for layers.
 If you’re going out in the full-on rain, choose one of the other jackets from this list, but if you just want something that you can go out riding in and if it starts to drizzle will keep you covered, this is the one for you.